danobi/dxuuu.xyz/src/aot-bpftrace.md

   etc.) and is backed by multiple maps (for different data types)
 * Will need to relocate pseudo-map-FDs at runtime to FDs of created maps (see BPF_PSEUDO_MAP_FD in libbpf)
+* Punting everything we can to libbpf seems like a prudent decision
+  * Map creation, map FD fixup, extern symbol resolution
+  * Reason is that some new bpf helpers (bpf_per_cpu_ptr()) require BTF ID to be in immediate operand of certain instructions, and we don't really want to redo/maintain that stuff in bpftrace

 ## Future goals